pfroysdon/projects/README.md

 - [**Mag Temporal Propagation**](https://github.com/pfroysdon/projects/blob/main/navigation/mag_temporal_propagation) is a complete implementation of a 3-axis magnetometer temporal propagation.
 - [**Monte Carlo**](https://github.com/pfroysdon/projects/blob/main/navigation/monte_carlo) is a complete MonteCarlo analysis toolbox for evaluating EKF and CRT performance.
 - [**ReFrame GUI**](https://github.com/pfroysdon/projects/blob/main/navigation/reframe) is a GUI to load attitude data from a .CSV and transform the reference frame from NED to ECEF or ECI.
 This is used for visual inspection of robotics data with an unknown reference frame definition.
-- [**RTK**](https://github.com/pfroysdon/projects/blob/main/navigation/rtk) is a complete implementation of a real-time kinematic GPS positioning system using both a base station and rover for 1 cm level positioning.

 - [**Signal Generator**](https://github.com/pfroysdon/projects/blob/main/navigation/signal_generator) is a complete implementation of a 3DOF/6DOF trajectory generator and a signal generator for several sensors (GPS, IMU, baro, mag, sonar, radar, and signals of opportunity).
 - [**3DOF/6DOF Trajectory Generator**](https://github.com/pfroysdon/projects/blob/main/navigation/tragetory_generator) is a complete implementation of a trajectory generator for both air and land vehicles.
 This tool implements both a kinematics model capable of any trajectory, and an F-16 6DOF model capable of advanced aerial profiles with realistic autopilot feed-back loops (this uses the NASA F-16 6DOF model parameters).

+## Data Parsers
+- [**Data Parser CRT**](https://github.com/pfroysdon/projects/blob/main/navigation/parser_crt) parses the binary messages generated from real-time CRT navigation system.
+- [**Data Parser NovAtel**](https://github.com/pfroysdon/projects/blob/main/navigation/parser_novatel) parses the binary messages generated from a real-time NovAtel GPS system.
+- [**Data Parser uBlox**](https://github.com/pfroysdon/projects/blob/main/navigation/parser_ublox) parses the binary messages generated from a real-time uBlox GPS system.

+## Real-time Software
+- [**CRT LSS Nav (Software & GUI)**](https://github.com/pfroysdon/projects/blob/main/navigation/crt) is a complete GPS-aided INS nav that implements a *state-of-the-art full-nonlinear optimal Bayesian navigation system*.
+This system is highly flexible with selectable states (GPS loosely-coupled, GPS tightly-coupled, GPS single-differencing, GPS double-differencing, baro-aiding), selectable initialization modes, selectable mechanization (NED, wander-azimuthm, ECEF, ECI), and IMU errros (bias, scale factor, quantiization)
+- [**Data Acquisition System**](https://github.com/pfroysdon/projects/blob/main/navigation/daq) is a complete implementation of data acquisition system with GPS, IMU, Mag, and 20 A2D channels.
+- [**RTK**](https://github.com/pfroysdon/projects/blob/main/navigation/rtk) is a complete implementation of a real-time kinematic GPS positioning system using both a base station and rover for 1 cm level positioning.

 # Musings